Gustrigos/Eigen-Portfolio/README.md

 After downloading the information, we will have a pandas dataframe with basic information for every ticker (Open, High, Low, Close, Volume, and Adjusted values).
 With this we will choose all the adjusted closing values of each ticker and we will concatenate them into a big dataframe which we will use as our starting dataset for the ml.py file.

 ## Machine Learning
+We import the pandas dataframe containing all the adjusted closing prices for all the companies in the DJIA as well as the DJIA's index.
+Because our starting date was the year 2000, the adjusted closing prices for Dow Chemicals and Visa appear as Not a Number values.
+For this we will take away both respective columns.
+We will end up with 28 columns of companies information and an additional one for the DJIA index.

+### Logarithmic Returns
+The price for an asset i at a given time t is pi,t and the logarithmic returns for each stock i will be written as: ri,t = ln * (pi,t)/pi,t−1.

+### Linear Returns
+The price for an asset i at a given time t is pi,t and the linear returns for each stock i will be written as: ri,t=(pi,t−pi,t−1)/pi,t−1.

+### Normalizing Returns
+In order to create a covariance matrix that can be applied for the Principle Component Analysis, we will have to normalize the returns we choose to work with.
+To normalize we substract the mean of each return and divide the residual by the return's standard deviation.